peter-stuhlmann/QuicklyAddLicenses/README.md

 2. Edit your .bashrc (in home directory) and add an alias to start the script:
     ```alias license='<ABSOLUTE PATH>/license.sh'```

 Now you can use this script in every directory.
+**Please make sure you have an internet connection.**

 ---